Chuck Hammer

 Chuck Hammer is an American guitarist and soundtrack composer, known for textural guitar work with Lou Reed, David Bowie, and Guitarchitecture.
 As an artist, Hammer is best known for his Guitarchitecture recordings, though he is also widely regarded as a leading New York City based soundtrack composer, having scored approximately 300 documentary films.
 He is currently developing a series of improvisational textural guitar recordings.

 He was born in New York City and attended University at Buffalo, studying classical guitar with Oswald Rantucci, jazz with Archie Shepp, and attended lectures presented by Karlheinz Stockhausen.
-As a guitarist Hammer was a central figure within the Lou Reed Band that hosted the June 1979 concerts at The Bottom Line in New York City that included Don Cherry.
+As a guitarist Hammer was a central figure within the Lou Reed Band from November 1978 through mid 1981 including the June 1979 Lou Reed concerts at The Bottom Line in New York City with Don Cherry.

 Early work

-Hammer toured extensively as a textural guitarist with Lou Reed from 1978 through 1980.
-During these concerts Hammer utilized new guitar technology, known as guitar-synth, to orchestrate songs from Berlin, Street Hassle, The Bells and The Velvet Underground.
+Hammer worked and toured extensively as a textural guitarist with Lou Reed from November 1978 through mid 1981.
+During these concerts and recordings Hammer utilized new guitar technology, known as guitar-synth, to orchestrate songs from Berlin, Street Hassle, The Bells and The Velvet Underground.
 It was during this time that Hammer developed an approach to composing and recording known as Guitarchitecture.
 Hammer recorded with Reed on Growing Up in Public, January 1980.

 In March 1980, Hammer recorded guitar-synth tracks with David Bowie on the album Scary Monsters (And Super Creeps), including multiple textures across "Ashes to Ashes" and "Teenage Wildlife", both of which marked the earliest use of guitar-synth in Bowie's catalogue.
 The actual instruments utilized on these tracks included a Roland GR-500 with Eventide Harmonizer and multiple analogue tape delays.

 Textural tracks, such as those on Bowie's "Ashes to Ashes" and "Teenage Wildlife", exhibited a highly experimental multi-layered approach to recording and composing with the guitar.
 Hammer's recordings with David Bowie represent one of the most influential and genre defining approaches to textural guitar layering.

 They are regarded as having opened the door to the textural guitar movement that followed.